 The final contestant standing with his or her palm firmly placed on the car will drive home a brand-new car:

 • Subaru XV 2.0i-S EyeSight (Hong Kong)

 • Subaru Forester 2.0i-L (Thailand)

 • Subaru Forester 2.0i-L (Vietnam)

 To win one of Asia’s largest and toughest urban endurance competitions, contestants have to place their right palms firmly within the surface area of the palm decals and be the last one standing.
 They are given a five-minute break once every six hours throughout the competition.
 If a winner based in Singapore breaks the current record of 82 hours and 16 minutes, he or she will also walk away with a Certificate of Entitlement (COE).

 Regional contestants will also compete for additional titles and cash prizes.
-The title of Country Winner and a cash prize of S$1,000 will be awarded to the final standing representative of each participating region.
+The title of Region Winner and a cash prize of S$1,000 will be awarded to the final standing representative of each participating region.
 The last standing regional contestant will win the Asian Winner title and walk away with an additional S$5,000 cash.
-The country or region, whose participants have the longest combined standing time, will be awarded the Country Team Winner title along with a cash prize of S$10,000.
+The region, whose participants have the longest combined standing time, will be awarded the Region Team Winner title along with a cash prize of S$10,000.